OUR LATEST VIDEOS

 1. Catskills, New York

 You don't need to leave the state to enjoy a mountain getaway.
 New York's Catskills region spans 600,000 acres of wide-open space in Sullivan, Delaware, Green, and Schoharie counties.
 You'll find two of our favorite ski mountains nearby, Hunter and Belleayre, which offer plenty of winter sports fun.
 Art and nature lovers can appreciate a visit to Opus 40, an outdoor art park with 60 acres of walkable trails, and Art Omi, one of my family's favorite sculpture parks.
 Animal lovers can get up close with the alpacas at Buck Brook Alpacas and even book an alpaca walk.
+Find all our top picks for things to do on this list of 40 family-friendly things to do in the Catskills.

 Stay at Hunter Lodge, a Bluebird by Lark, which puts skiing and plenty more fun things to do in Hunter with kids at your doorstep.

 Another lovely option is The Eldred Preserve, just down the road from Bethel Woods.
 It's nestled on a private lake and strikes the right balance of rustic charm, wide-open views from picture windows, and understated luxury.
 All rooms here sleep at least four, making it a great family-friendly find.
+We have even more lodging picks on our list of 15 family-friendly Catskills resorts.

 RELATED: 35 Things To Do with Kids in Beacon on a Hudson Valley Day Trip